moparisthebest/xmpp-proxy/README.md

   3. `s2s-incoming` - enables a server to accept incoming s2s connections
   4. `s2s-outgoing` - enables a server to make outgoing s2s connections

-choose between 1-3 transport protocols:
+choose between 1-4 transport protocols:
   1. `tls` - enables STARTTLS/TLS support
   2. `quic` - enables QUIC support
   3. `websocket` - enables WebSocket support, also enables TLS incoming support if the appropriate directions are enabled
+  4. `webtransport` - enables WebTransport support, also enables QUIC

 choose exactly 1 of these methods to get trusted CA roots, not needed if only `c2s-incoming` is enabled:
   1. `tls-ca-roots-native` - reads CA roots from operating system